ciselab/CPS_repo_mining/analysis/PX4-Autopilot.md

 ### Message
 Deallocating memory used by UAVCAN virtual iface on destruction
 ### Antipattern Category
+General:C:not_deallocating
 ### Keyword
 memory
 ### Note
+This commit pop all of the franmes that are already stored in the queue before node destruction.
+This manual deallocation is only needed in C and C++.

 ## Commit #238